chankrrn/WRO-FE-YBR/elec/elec_README.md

        Version 3 Competition Robot
 ```

-The most important final decisions are:

-- use one main 3S LiPo battery,
-- regulate the computing and motor/control paths separately,
-- keep a common electrical ground,
-- use LiDAR for environmental geometry,
-- use the camera for visual color information,
-- use the BNO055 as a relative heading reference,
-- use the motor encoder for drivetrain feedback,
-- organize Pi-side peripheral wiring through the DFR0566,
-- physically level the LiDAR for planar sensing,
-- position sensors according to their measurement requirements,
-- and document failure modes instead of assuming every component always works correctly.
+The final design uses one main 3S LiPo battery, separate conversion paths for the computing and motor/control systems, and a common electrical ground.
+LiDAR provides environmental geometry, the camera provides visual color information, the BNO055 provides a relative heading reference, and the motor encoder provides drivetrain feedback.
+The DFR0566 organizes Pi-side peripheral wiring, while the LiDAR and other sensors are positioned according to their measurement requirements.

+Static multimeter measurements on the completed Version 3 robot confirmed **5.1 V at the LM2596 output and 5.0 V at the Raspberry Pi input**, together with **11.1 V at the XL4015 output and 11.0 V at the motor/control input**.

+The battery measures approximately **12.6 V when fully charged**.
+Based on actual robot testing, drivetrain performance begins to decrease below approximately **11.1 V**, so this value is treated as a practical performance threshold rather than an absolute battery minimum.

 The electrical system was therefore designed not only to **power the robot**, but to provide the sensing information and electrical reliability required by the complete autonomous system.